 He became a fighting instructor of the group.
 From that period, Imi became an inspiration and influencer of many fighting groups in Israel.

-After the state of Israel was established, Imi became the chief self-defense instructor of the Israel Defense Forces (IDF).
-He personally conducted training for the Israeli elite forces.
+After the establishment of the Israeli state, Imi became the chief self-defense instructor of the Israel Defense Forces (IDF).

 The techniques imparted by Imi and the abilities and courage of the elite forces improved the fighting systems and operations of Israel.

 Other Israeli armed organizations heard about the great improvement of the Israeli elite forces through the help of Imi.

 After his retirement in 1967, Imi established a self-defense system using his experiences in the military and in the battlefield.

 He then opened training centers in Netanya and Tel Aviv.
 Each center consisted of 5 students whom he personally trained.

 When Imi fully established the fighting system in 1971, he named it Krav Maga, which means close combat.
-Krav Maga is a combination of techniques that are both applicable for military and civilian practitioners.
+Krav Maga is a combination of techniques that are both applicable to military and civilian practitioners.

 Imi remained the advisor and counselor of IDF until his death.
 Even in his late years, he still conducted training for those who have Krav Maga black belt ranks.